Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 1

 but sends over quantities of

-gas shells & you have to be
+Gas Shells & you have to be

-very careful.
+Very careful.
 I ^have got right over

-mine again now but Earl
+mine again now but Genl

-Firey has still a very bad
+Tivey has still a very bad

 throat.
 I forgot after all

-to enclose little miss Brunch
+to enclose little Miss Brunets

-my cousin Martha Totterham
+my Cousin Martha Tottenham

 & one from my uncle Jim Scott